We are thrilled to share the authors and artists who are contributing to And Seek (Not) to Alter Me!

 Aria L. Deair is an author who has been writing and (while cursing her excessive comma usage) publishing fanfiction online for more than sixteen years.
 Freelance writer by day and author every other hour that she isn’t sleeping, she spends her days courting carpal tunnel and “forgetting” to wear her wrist brace.

 As a proud member of more fandoms than she can count, Aria can be found blogging about some of the writing that she is avoiding doing at arialerendeair.tumblr.com.

 Like a dragon with her hoard, she can be found in her New Hampshire apartment, surrounded by notebooks (most of which are empty), half-filled mugs of tea, and some of the comfiest blankets that have ever existed.
 Disturb her at your own risk, especially during NaNo Season.

 Adrian Harley is an almost-lifelong North Carolinian and a fantasy fiction aficionado who didn’t start delving deep into fandom until adulthood.
-In an effort to reduce the number of unread books in their hoard, they have recently started reviewing books they possess at booksinmyhouse.dreamwidth.org.
 They are an editor of research by day and an aspiring novelist, also by day.
 They go to bed early.
-They live in Raleigh, NC, with their husband and a perfectly reasonable number of cats.
+They have short stories forthcoming in OFIC Magazine and future Duck Prints Press anthologies.
+They live with their husband and a perfectly reasonable number of cats.

 R. L. Houck

 R. L. Houck (she/her) still has one of the first stories she ever wrote, all the way back from elementary school.
 It was about flightless penguins reaching the sun and was a good indication of her boundless imagination and her love of animals.
 The latter became a full-time veterinary career; the former keeps her occupied with fanfiction and original fiction in her downtime.